Local: (814) 334-5452

 Toll Free: (877) 202-9911

 Why shop with us?
-It’s simple: We get 3 trucks/week of cut to the inch metal roofing/siding, so we can turn orders FAST!
+It’s simple: We get up to 5 trucks/week of cut to the inch metal roofing/siding, so we can turn orders FAST!
 Either we deliver or you come and pickup.
 We have 3 forlkifts and will get you on your way FAST!
 You can call, fax, or email your orders.
 Time is money, why waste it by driving all over to buy your materials?
 We deal in just about anything under the sun related to metal roofing, pole barns, garages, etc. Let our experience, logistics, and buying power work for you!

 Need Help?
 Please Contact Us or see our Metal Facts/FAQ at bottom of page.
 We will be happy to help guide you through product selection!

 Attention Contractors: We are a valuable source of references for your future jobs!
 We are constantly linking customers with contractors.
 Again, it’s simple: Buy here, do good work, and we’ll refer you!

 Q. Aren’t All 40 Year Warranty Panels Basically the Same?